Learning and Connecting through Play

 The learning at Out to Play and through the Forest and Nature School approach is rooted in the same foundational principles of How Does Learning Happen.
 The experience at Out to Play centres belonging with each other and with the land; it honours our own and each other’s physical and mental well-being; accepts and celebrates expression in all its forms, and asks that we are engaged in connection with each other and our own learning.

-The cost for field trips in the 2022-2023 year is $350 for the first session, and $290.00 for remaining sessions plus HST.
+The cost for field trips in the 2023-2024 school year is $730.00 for the first session for two classes (or up to 60 children), and $650.00 for remaining sessions, plus HST.
 This booking includes the offer of an orientation session at your school where teachers and parents can ask questions about the experience.
+Please inquire if you’re interested in a field trip for just one class.

 We also offer professional development for teachers

 Are you looking to build confidence in taking your classes on the land?
 We also offer Forest and Nature School experiences at your school.
-We love mentoring teachers in becoming more confident taking the learning outside, and trusting emergent inquiry-based learning.
+We are experienced in consulting with administration and/or mentoring teachers.
+We can help you become more confident taking the learning outside, and trusting emergent inquiry-based learning.
+Email firstname.lastname@example.org for more information.